Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 ### Performance
 - Expect a ***loss of, on average, at least 7-15% of your base framerate (+5% or more per additional player) and some framerate spikes***, especially when camera collisions are enabled or when opening menus, such as a large player inventory.
 The performance hit also depends on how many players are summoned, what actions players are performing, and what camera options are active.
 - ***Turning off camera collisions, obstruction fading, and not removing occlusion*** produces the best performance when using the co-op camera. ***See the MCM for other performance-impacting options.***
 - I realize that my code is inefficient and sub-optimal, especially with all the workarounds in place to make certain features work.
-However, as the project, and my programming skills, are still very much in alpha, ***anticipate additional performance optimizations down the line once the mod becomes more stable***.
+However, as the project, and my programming skills, are still very much in development, ***anticipate additional performance optimizations down the line once the mod becomes more stable***.

 ### Installation